Kaohsiung Museum of Fine Arts Tickets

 What to expect

-- Opening Hours: Tuesday to Sunday, 09:30 AM to 5:30 PM (Closed on Mondays and Lunar New Year's Eve; last entry for the special exhibition at 5:00 PM)
+- Opening Hours: Tuesday to Sunday, 09:30 AM to 5:30 PM (Closed on Mondays and Lunar New Year's Eve; last admission for special exhibitions at 5:00 PM)

 - Free access to the park